 I now write one post per month about our debt-repayment progress here at Prudence Debtfree.
 Thanks for reading our report for September ’16!
 I write a weekly post at Fruclassity.
-Here is what I have written so far in October:
+Here is what I wrote in October:

 I was also very honoured to have a guest post at Frugal Rules: